-- (1) The function of the Board is to approve and award provincial tenders for the procurement of works, supplies and services. - (2) Provincial Tender Evaluation Committee to evaluate every tender bid for technical competence and financial proposals, instructions are included in the Financial and Stores instructions, members are appointed by the Accountable Officer.
+- (1) The function of the Board is to approve and award provincial tenders for the procurement of works, supplies and services. - (2) Provincial Tender Evaluation Committee is to evaluate every tender bid for technical competence and financial proposals instructions are included in the Financial and Stores instructions) members are appointed by the Accountable Officer in consultation with PTB.